ejdweck/very_insecure_django_project/README.md

-# rate_courses

-This is the README for the rate courses web application.

-This application is currently in Development.
+# This is a very insecure django project meant for exposing vulnerabilties

+Please do not use any of this code in any production context.
+Ever!